Personal Immigration

 1. Understanding the Financial Requirement for UK Partner and Family Visas

 In this article, we will examine different time periods for the financial requirement in partner and family visa applications.
-Partner and Family visa applications under Appendix FM have a financial requirement that must be satisfied (along with the other requirements) to ensure a successful application.
-Currently, the level of income required is a gross annual income of £29,000, or £88,500 in cash savings.
+Partner and Family visa applications under Appendix FM may have a minimum income requirement or an adequate maintenance requirement, depending on the route and circumstances, that must be satisfied, along with the other requirements, to ensure a successful application.
+Currently, where the £29,000 minimum income requirement applies, the level of income required is a gross annual income of £29,000, or £88,500 in cash savings for entry clearance or permission to stay applications where cash savings alone are relied upon.

 The financial requirement can be one of the more complex and onerous requirements of Partner and Family visa applications.
 This article will focus particularly on the different time periods involved when relying on certain categories to satisfy the financial requirement, as well as timings when combining categories and different sources of income to satisfy the financial requirement.